-When the S2 input is at an electrically high (+5V) state or allowed to float disconnected, the MD plus will enter emergency-stop mode.
-While in this mode, the armature output will immediately be turned off.
+When the S2 input is at an electrically high (+5V) state or allowed to float disconnected, the Accu-Set plus will enter emergency-stop mode.
+While in this mode, the "wiper" output will immediately be turned off.
 Once the S2 input returns to an electrically low state or wired to the unit's common, the output will become active.